Clinical Information Discusses physiology, pathophysiology, and general clinical aspects, as they relate to a laboratory test

-The mucopolysaccharidoses are a group of lysosomal storage disorders caused by the deficiency of any of the enzymes involved in the stepwise degradation of glycosaminoglycans (GAG).
-Accumulation of GAG (previously called mucopolysaccharides) in lysosomes interferes with normal functioning of cells, tissues, and organs.
+The mucopolysaccharidoses are a group of lysosomal storage disorders caused by the deficiency of any of the enzymes involved in the stepwise degradation of dermatan sulfate, heparan sulfate, keratan sulfate, or chondroitin sulfate also known as glycosaminoglycans (GAGs).
+Accumulation of GAGs in lysosomes interferes with normal functioning of cells, tissues, and organs.
+There are 11 known disorders that involve the accumulation of GAGs.
+MPS disorders involve multiple organ systems characterized by coarse facial features, cardiac abnormalities, organomegaly, intellectual disabilities, short stature, and skeletal abnormalities.

-Clinical features and severity of symptoms of MPS I are widely variable, ranging from severe disease to an attenuated form that generally presents at a later onset with a milder clinical presentation.
-Symptoms typically include coarse facies, progressive dysostosis multiplex, hepatosplenomegaly, corneal clouding, hearing loss, mental retardation or learning difficulties, and cardiac valvular disease.
+Clinical features and severity of symptoms of MPS I are variable, ranging from severe disease to an attenuated form that generally presents at a later onset with a milder clinical presentation.
+In general, symptoms may include coarse facies, progressive dysostosis multiplex, hepatosplenomegaly, corneal clouding, hearing loss, intellectual disabilities or learning difficulties, and cardiac valvular disease.
 The incidence of MPS I is approximately 1 in 100,000 live births.
 Treatment options include hematopoietic stem cell transplantation and enzyme replacement therapy.

-A diagnostic workup in an individual with MPS I typically demonstrates elevated levels of urinary GAG and increased amounts of both dermatan and heparan sulfate detected by thin-layer chromatography or liquid chromatography-tandem mass spectrometry (LC-MS/MS) analysis (MPSSC / Mucopolysaccharides Screen, Urine).
-Reduced or absent activity of alpha L-iduronidase is diagnostic of MPS I; however, enzymatic testing is not reliable to detect carriers.
-Molecular sequence analysis of IDUA (MPS1Z / Hurler Syndrome, Full Gene Analysis) allows for detection of the disease-causing mutation in affected patients and subsequent carrier detection in relatives.
-Currently, no clear genotype-phenotype correlations have been established.
+A diagnostic workup in an individual with MPS I typically demonstrates elevated levels of urinary GAGs (MPSQN / Mucopolysaccharides [MPS], Quantitative, Urine) and increased amounts of both dermatan and heparan sulfate detected via liquid chromatography-tandem mass spectrometry (LC-MS/MS) (MPSSC / Mucopolysaccharides [MPS] Screen, Urine).
+Reduced or absent activity of alpha-L-iduronidase in blood spots, fibroblasts (IDST / Alpha-L-Iduronidase, Fibroblasts), leukocytes, or whole blood (IDSWB / Alpha-L-Iduronidase, Blood) can confirm a diagnosis of MPS I; however, enzymatic testing is not reliable for carrier detection.
+Molecular sequence analysis of the IDUA gene allows for detection of disease-causing mutations in affected patients and/or pseudodeficiency alleles that cause reduced enzyme activity in vitro but do not cause disease.
+To date, a clear genotype-phenotype correlation has not been established.

-Mucopolysaccharidosis I is characterized by very low or absent activity of alpha-L-iduronidase; differentiation between Hurler syndrome (MPS IH), Scheie syndrome (MPS IS), and Hurler-Scheie syndrome (MPS IH/S) is based on clinical findings.
+Mucopolysaccharidosis I is characterized by very low or absent activity of alpha-L-iduronidase; differentiation between Hurler syndrome (MPS IH), Scheie syndrome (MPS IS), and Hurler-Scheie syndrome (MPS IH/S) is dependent on clinical findings.

 This test cannot reliably determine carrier status for mucopolysaccharidosis I (MPS I).